twse/random-stuff/Readable Fonts/Central European.md

 * IBM CP921.
 OS/2.
 Supports Baltic languages but not CE languages.
 * Kamenický.
 Supports Czech and Slovak languages but not other CE languages.
 * Mazovia.
 Supports Polish language but not other CE languages.

+On TeX, one character set is in common use:
+* Cork.
+Supports Western and Central European languages in Latin script.

 ## Fonts
 * Central European Starter Kit (1997), by Peter Cassetta (Fingertip Software), is a pay shareware keyboard which comes with a bitmap font for keycaps and two TrueType fonts, Timesse and Couriere.
 The fonts are tri-encoded (Unicode, ISO 8859-2 and Windows CE) but have no Apple CE, Windows Baltic or IBM CP852 glyphs.